 While many experiences count as "interactive," this type of content is defined largely by two main factors: active engagement and customization.

 But there’s more to interactive content than simply active engagement and customization, some say.
-According to digital marketing expert Neil Patel, interactive content is also predicated on emotional impact.
+According to digital marketing expert Neil Patel, interactive content is one which consumers not only consume, but rather enjoy and act upon. impact.